 “Virtuosity and talent.
 Elegant, subtle and dynamic performance with exceptional musical quality.
 A rising star of the piano.” —— Annecy Classic Festival (France)

 Born in 1992, Chinese pianist Siqian Li started her musical education at the age of four.
 She studied with Madame Huiqiao Bao, received her Bachelor of Music Degree at the Central Conservatory of Music (Beijing) and became the first pianist to be awarded the “Best of the Best - Top and Innovative Talent” diploma and scholarship from China’s Ministry of Culture.
 As a student of Professor Alexander Korsantia, she obtained a Master of Music Degree with Academic Honors and a Graduate Diploma at the New England Conservatory (Boston).
-She continues to pursue an Artist Diploma at the Royal College of Music (London) under the tutelage of Professor Norma Fisher.
+In 2020, She received the Artist Diploma at the Royal College of Music (London) under the tutelage of Professor Norma Fisher.